-3. Select "High Speed Anti Shake" and then press [SET].

-4. When you are ready to shoot, press the shutter button.

-After you press the shutter button, the message "Busy...
+- 1. In the REC mode, press (Continuous Shutter). - 2.
+Select "High Speed Anti Shake" and then press [SET]. - 3.
+When you are ready to shoot, press the shutter button. - After you press the shutter button, the message "Busy...
 Please wait..." will appear on the monitor screen to indicate that recording is in progress.
 Keep the camera still while this message is displayed.
 The recording process takes some time to complete after the message appears.
 Image shooting is disabled while the message is displayed.

-- With this BEST SHOT scene, the flash setting automatically becomes (Flash Off). - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - High Speed Anti Shake may not operate properly resulting in blurred images if the camera is moved more than the allowable range or if the subject moves during shooting. - When shooting with this BEST SHOT scene, the "ISO Sensitivity" setting is fixed at "AUTO".
+- Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - High Speed Anti Shake may not operate properly resulting in blurred images if the camera is moved more than the allowable range or if the subject moves during shooting. - When shooting with this BEST SHOT scene, the "ISO Sensitivity" setting is fixed at "AUTO".